mhbw/springboard/Capstone_2/README.md

 ### 1. Data Acquisition and Wrangling <a class="anchor" id="Data_Wrangling"></a>

 The data scraped from the NHL’s unofficial API, and then processed using scripts developed by the team at [EvolvingHockey](https://evolving-hockey.com), an invaluable resource for daily results.

+#### Terms <a class="anchor" id="Terms"></a>

+ A few essential hockey terms that will be used going forward:
+**Power Play**: period where at least one opposing player is serving a penalty and the team has the advantage of an additional skater.
+**Short Handed**: the inverse of the above, the situation of playing with one or more fewer player(s).
+**Time-On-Ice (TOI)**: the amount of time a player is involved in actual play.
+Also represented as percentage of a teams TOI, power play TOI, and short handed TOI.
+**Fenwick/Corsi**: measurements of a players number of unblocked shots or total shots, respectively.
+**Points**: can refer to either fantasy points or points as recorded by the NHL.
+In the later case points are either a goal or assist to a goal.

-#### Data Collection <a class="anchor" id="Data_Collection"></a>
+#### Processing <a class="anchor" id="Processing"></a>

-   For this project most of the data was in a raw format from the API and required compiling on a player-per-game instance.
+For this project, most of the data was in a raw format from the API and required compiling on a player-per-game instance.
 That was assisted by the Evolving Hockey scripts, but also required a PostgreSQL instance be stood up to house the data and easily access it, as well as create rank ordering functions.

-Additionally, significant was done to break the api scraping down into chunks to reduce the load on the local machine.
+  Additionally, significant work was done to break the API scraping down into chunks to reduce the load on the local machine.

+  Given the nature of the data (a published API of official records) there were no NaN or missing values.
+Instead there were some errors caused by the multilevel scripting of the API which caused some redundant records.
+Once identified as being redundant by counting the total rows vs unique name::game_id combinations it was relatively easy to strip them out.

 ### 2. Data Exploration<a class="anchor" id="Data_Exploration"></a>

-The Target Metric, Fantasy Points, are not evenly distributed as they are across a season.
-Below are points on a per-season basis (left) and on a per-game basis (right).
-This significantly complicates forecasting.
+While fantasy points, the primary target metric, are generated by the same actions such as goals and assists in both daily and season long contests they do not have the same distribution.
+On a per-season basis the points are normally distributed (fig. 1) while on a per-game basis the distribution is very strongly skewed to the right (fig. 2).
+This is important as gradient descent models that were deployed both in the previous capstone and tested here are sensitive to the scale.

 ![scoredistro](https://github.com/mhbw/springboard/blob/master/Capstone%201/Springboard%20Capstone%20Raw%20Data%20Sets/Images/score_distro2.png)